-Point of Care Testing Sites are encouraged to build relationships with service agencies in their area, to stay informed about local resources for referrals, and to create outreach partnerships which expand testing access in their communities.
-For more about creating outreach partnerships see http://hivtestingontario.ca/poc/outreach-partnerships/.
+Point of Care Testing Sites are encouraged to build relationships with service agencies in their area, to stay informed about local referrals, and to expand testing through outreach partnerships.
+See http://hivtestingontario.ca/poc/outreach-partnerships/

 Getting Started

 Once you have been approved as an HIV POC testing site by the Ministry, and your Medical Directives are in place, it is time to establish the training and processes necessary to operate your site.
 The Ministry offers a Next Steps checklist.
 This checklist describes what to do first and what supplies you need to order.